juji-io/datalevin/README.md

 ### Clojure library

-Datalevin is a Clojure library, simply add it to your project as a dependency and start using it!
+The core of Datalevin is a Clojure library, simply add it to your project as a dependency and start using it!

 If you use [Clojure CLI](https://clojure.org/guides/deps_and_cli) and